kidchenko/my_scripts/README.md

 # my_scripts
-My scripts for (What i use in my routine)
+My scripts!
+(That i use in my routine)